jaxernst/scp/README.md

     function alarmTime() external view returns(uint);
 }

-interface IScheduledCommitment is ISchedule, IBaseCommitment {}
+interface IScheduledCommitment is ISchedule, ICommitment {}
-interface IDeadlineCommitment is IDeadlineSchedule, IBaseCommitment {}
+interface IDeadlineCommitment is IDeadlineSchedule, ICommitment {}
-interface IAlarmCommitment is IAlarmSchedule, IBaseCommitment {}
+interface IAlarmCommitment is IAlarmSchedule, ICommitment {}
 ```
 Commitments can be extended with scheduling logic that only allows submissions to occur within 'submission windows'.
 Schedule modules also track 'missedDeadlines' which can be read by enforcement modules to penalize and/or reward commitments.